sofiajonsson/oo-relationships-practice/exercises/bakery.md

 - .all
   - should return an array of all bakeries
 - #shopping_list
-  - should return a string of names for ingredients for the bakery
+  - should return a string of names for ingredients for the baker
 #### Desserts
   - #ingredients
     - should return an array of ingredients for the dessert